GP Service Terms and Conditions

 Private prescriptions will only be raised:

-We may not be able to issue prescriptions if the consultation is conducted using the translation service.
+We cannot issue prescriptions if the consultation is conducted using the translation service.

 Some medications cannot be prescribed remotely, and the clinician will advise you if they are unable to do so.
 The clinician will review your previous HealthHero consultation history before deciding if it is safe to proceed with a prescription.
 If you are unable to satisfactorily answer the clinician’s questions, they may decline to issue a private prescription.